Birmingham Charity Cup

 The Lord Mayor of Birmingham's Charity Cup, commonly referred to as the Birmingham Charity Cup, was a football competition for teams from Birmingham and the surrounding area.

+History

-It was inaugurated in 1881 by the city's mayor, Richard Chamberlain, and Aston Villa were the first winners of the competition in the 1881–82 season, defeating Walsall Swifts 4–1.
+It was inaugurated in 1882 by Joseph Cofield, a player with St George's and the secretary of the Birmingham and District Football Association, who had been voted a benefice of £30 by the association; Cofield promptly pledged it as the starting fund for a new trophy, to be played for charity.
+The trophy was duly presented by the city's mayor, Richard Chamberlain, to Aston Villa as the first winner of the competition in the 1881–82 season, defeating Walsall Swifts 4–1.
 From 1910 onwards, the preliminary rounds were scrapped and the final became an invitation match.
 Other than during the First World War, the competition took place every year until 1939 with the exception of the 1925–26 season, when it was abandoned due to the General Strike.
 It fluctuated between being contested at the start and the end of the football season.

 The competition was discontinued after the Second World War, other than on two occasions in the 1960s when the youth teams of Aston Villa and Birmingham City competed for the trophy.
 After this, the competition was discontinued altogether and the trophy itself used for the Birmingham Senior Amateur Cup competition.